10 Pocket hole tips and tricks to build like a pro

 And then measure again!

-Never assume.
-There can be variations between various stock.
-By taking a few seconds to confirm the thickness, you are saving your self a lot of potential frustration and wasted materials.
+Even if the board says 1×2 or 2×4, measure to be sure.
+There can be variations between various stocks.
+By taking a few seconds to confirm the thickness, you are saving yourself a lot of potential frustration and wasted materials.

-P.S. – Get that measuring tape with printed fractions and decimals here.
+Tip: Get a measuring tape with printed fractions and decimals.
 Seriously, it is life-changing!

-2. How many pocket holes do I need?
+2. How many pocket holes do you need?

 WIDTH OF MATERIAL | POCKET HOLE PLACEMENT |